 Mostly people kept cattle in Central Asia, where the wide plains grew plenty of grass for the cattle to eat.
 South of the Sahara desert, a lot of people kept cattle also.
 Cattle were very important to the people of Meroe south of Egypt and across the Sudan, and cattle were also very important to the KhoiKhoi and the San in South Africa.
 None of these people used cattle to farm.
 Instead, like the people of Central Asia, people in Africa ate beef and drank milk.

 Egyptian butcher cuts a calf's neck

 (Old Kingdom, now in Oriental

 The Mediterranean, West Asia, and India are none of them good places for cattle.
 They are too dry, and there is not enough grass.
-These places are better suited for sheep.
+These places are better suited for sheep or water buffalo.
 People kept only a few cattle for heavy work like plowing.
-In India, people also used cows and water buffalo for plowing and for milk and yogurt, but they didn't eat cows because Hindus believed cows were sacred.
+In India, people mostly used water buffalo for plowing and for milk and yogurt.
+They didn't eat cows or water buffalo because Hindus believed cows were sacred.

 In China, people also plowed with oxen.
 In Northern China they used the same oxen as in West Asia, and in Southern China they used water buffalo, as people did in India.

 In North America, people did not use domesticated (tame) cattle for plowing, but they did hunt and eat wild cattle called buffalo or bison.
 When people from Europe came to America, about 1600 AD, they brought their domesticated (tame) cattle with them, and by the 1800s AD there were many oxen plowing fields in both North and South America, and many more grazing on the pastures of the American plains, being herded by cowboys, replacing the buffalo which Europeans had mostly killed.